 The establish mail fraud and wire fraud against the federal government, the U.S. Attorney has to show:

 - Formation of a scheme or artifice to defraud, and

 - Use of mail or interstate wire transmission in furtherance of that scheme.

 If you are a defendant to allegations of mail crimes and wire fraud against the federal government, understanding that intra-corporate mailings and emails can be sufficient for purposes of a mail fraud conviction.
-Having knowledge of how the mail was used and for what purpose can also lead to a mail fraud penalties and wire fraud conviction.
+Having knowledge of how the mail was used and for what purpose can also lead to mail fraud penalties and wire fraud conviction.

-This level of a criminal case can bring penalties in multiple ways for violating mail and wire fraud statutes: The penalty for wire fraud can include paying fines and incarceration for not more than 20 years.
+This level of a criminal case can bring a penalty in multiple ways for violating mail and wire fraud statutes: The penalty for wire fraud can include paying fines and incarceration for not more than 20 years.
 If the government proves an intent to defraud, it can also get a temporary or permanent injunction from the court to cease the alleged fraud.

 Under USCA 1341 to 1343, to obtain the injunction, the government must demonstrate that probable cause exists to believe that the Defendant is currently, or about to engage in a fraudulent scheme against the government.
-Corporations or individuals that are facing mail fraud penalties and wire fraud against the federal government must take action quickly to defend their rights to avoid stiff penalties.
+Corporations or individuals that are facing mail fraud penalty convictions and wire fraud against the federal government must take action quickly to defend their rights to avoid stiff penalties.